hellomattio/pdf-portfolio-template/docs/index.md

 ## Documentation

 ### Using sample files
+1. `cd` into your working directory
-1. `cd path/pdf-portfolio-template/sample`
+2. `cd pdf-portfolio-template/sample`
-2. Execute `sample-run.sh` bash script
+3. Execute `sample-run.sh` bash script
-3. The PDF will be generated and saved in the `../output` folder as `sample-output.pdf`
+4. The PDF will be generated and saved in the `../output` folder as `sample-output.pdf`

 `sample-run.sh` uses the pre-populated `sample_config.js` and `sample_content.js` files in the `/sample` directory to generate a sample PDF file.